treeman/jonashietala/drafts/battling_burnout.markdown

 While the root cause wasn't external stress, such as work pressure, for me it was *internal* stress coming from me pressuring myself.

+One big part of it is all my different projects I've got going.
+Having projects to work on has always been a source of enjoyment and even pride.
+It's not that I seek fame or recognition, it's the simple and wonderful feeling of accomplishment and satisfaction of a project well done that drives me.

+Unfortunately, I have too many large and unfinished projects that started to stress me out because they weren't finished, and as my productivity slowed down they stressed me out even more.

-Some of my ongoing software development projects:
+Here are of some of my ongoing software development projects:

-- Finish [Why Cryptocurrencies?][]
+- Finish my book: [Why Cryptocurrencies?][]

   I *only* need to restyle the e-book and allow people to buy it from my site.
   The physical book has been done over a year ago.
+  Then maybe do some marketing for it (although that thought alone makes my stress levels rise).

 - Release the first version of [BitPal][]

   I wanted to allow people to buy my book about crypto with crypto, so I started working on my own self-hosted solution.

-  It's *so close* to being "done".
+  It's *so close* to being "done", I've already done 90% so it's only the last 90% left now.

 - Finish my git implementation in Rust